Mo Hayder

 Beatrice Clare Dunkel (born Clare Damaris Bastin; pen names, Mo Hayder and Theo Clare; 2 January 1962 – 27 July 2021) was a British author.
-Earlier in her life she worked as an actress and model under the name Candy Davis.
+Earlier in her life she worked as an actress and model under the name Candy Davis and appeared as Miss Belfridge in the BBC sitcom Are You Being Served? for two series.
 She went on to write novels as Mo Hayder.
-One forthcoming book, The Book of Sand, will be published in 2022 under the name Theo Clare.
 She won an Edgar Award in 2012.

-Her best-known work was Birdman, which was followed by a sequel, The Treatment.
+Her novels have sold more than 6.5 million copies, as of 2021.

 Early life

-Born in Essex on 2 January 1962, Hayder grew up in Loughton as the daughter of John Bastin, an astrophysicist, and Susan Hollins, a teacher.
+Born in Epping, Essex on 2 January 1962, Hayder grew up in Loughton as the daughter of John Bastin, an astrophysicist, and Susan Hollins (née Jacobsen), a teacher.
 She had a younger brother, Richard.
 She left school and home for London shortly before her 16th birthday.
 Hayder was educated at The American University and Bath Spa University.

 Acting and modelling career

 As Candy Davis, she won the Miss Nude beauty pageant in 1982 and became a Page 3 model.
-As an actress, her first credit was as a stripper in an episode of Minder although her best known role was playing secretary Miss Belfridge in the BBC sitcom Are You Being Served? in the final two series from 1983 to 1985.
+A likely source of this pseudonym is that the name 'Candy Davis' was used in season 2 episode 19 of the Beverly Hillbillies for an attractive secretary, played by Susan Hart.
+As an actress, Mo's first credit was as a stripper in an episode of Minder.
+She played secretary Miss Belfridge in the BBC sitcom Are You Being Served? in the final two series from 1983 to 1985.
 She also appeared in the music video for the ABC song "Poison Arrow".

-After (in her own words) "a wild child phase" and a brief marriage to Gary Olsen she emigrated at 25 to Japan where she became a teacher of English as a foreign language in Tokyo.
+After a brief marriage to Gary Olsen she emigrated at 25 to Japan where she became a teacher of English as a foreign language in Tokyo.
 She was also a waitress at a nightclub and an amateur filmmaker.